jordiwave/CodeBlocks_Unofficial_Testing/src/exchndl/Win_10/win64/doc/README.md

             pfnExcHndlInit = GetProcAddress("ExcHndlInit");
             pfnExcHndlInit()

-  * you can also override the report location by invoking the exported `ExcHndlSetLogFileNameA` entry-point.
+  * you can also override the report location by invoking the exported `ExcHndlSetLogFileNameA`/`ExcHndlSetLogFileNameW` entry-point.

 Note that currently [only unhandled exceptions on the thread which called ExcHndlInit() which be caught and logged](https://github.com/jrfonseca/drmingw/issues/54).

 ### Example

-The sample` sample.exe` application uses the second method above.
+The sample `sample.exe` application uses the second method above.
 Copy all DLLs mentioned above to the executable directory.
 When you run it, even before general protection fault dialog box appears, it's written to the `sample.RPT` file a report of the fault.

 Here is how `sample.RPT` should look like: